Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Wentworth Falls' median income is $46,418 and the average income is $67,583.
-This compares to Greater Sydney's median income of $60,817 and average income of $83,003.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Wentworth Falls' median income is $46,418 and average income is $67,583.
+This is compared to Greater Sydney's median of $60,817 and average of $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Wentworth Falls are approximately $50,531 (median) and $73,571 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Wentworth Falls rank modestly, between the 37th and 37th percentiles.
-The predominant income cohort spans 28.9% of locals (1,880 people) in the $1,500 - 2,999 category, aligning with regional levels where this cohort represents 30.9%.
+According to the 2021 Census, household incomes rank at the 37th percentile, family incomes at the 37th percentile, and personal incomes also at the 37th percentile in Wentworth Falls.
+The predominant income cohort is 28.9% (1,880 people) earning between $1,500 - 2,999, aligning with regional levels of 30.9%.
 Housing affordability pressures are severe, with only 84.2% of income remaining, ranking at the 38th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income